 Obstacles in modern mini golf courses, like those made by Mini Golf Creations, are hugely varied, with the holes in amongst terrain features like hills, water hazards, caves and sand traps.
 They are usually much more complex in design and theme which makes for an immersive experience.
 Becoming proficient in mini golf is all about learning to ‘play the course’ and use the elevation changes and obstacles to your advantage.
 This makes the game a little more skill focused and more strategy based which is great fun.
 Mini golf is also an excellent opportunity to improve your putting skills to put to use in real golf.

-We hope this blog has helped you to understand the difference between mini golf and putt putt.
+We hope this blog has helped you to understand how mini golf and putt putt differ.
 Remember, whichever game you end up playing, the most important thing is being able to share your love of golf and have fun!